Free Things to Do in Mongolia

 Must-see spots that don't cost a penny.

-Gandan Monastery Morning Prayers Free
+Gandan Monastery's Morning Chanting Free

 Khustain Nuruu Wild Horse Viewing Free